wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 ---

-## Why do we insist on terms of reference?
+## Why do we insist on a Terms of Reference?

 ![Meetings](../images/ceremony-overview-2.png)